Nikolai Varfolomeev: Deep operation

 Varfolomeev, unlike Triandafilov, was less concerned with developing the quantitative indices of deep battle, but rather the mechanics of the shock army's mission.
 Varfolomeev termed this as "launching an uninterrupted, deep and shattering blow" along the main axis of advance.
 Varfolomeev believed the shock army needed both firepower and mobility to destroy both enemy tactical defences, operational reserves and seize geographical targets or positions in harmony with other operationally independent, but strategically collaborative, offensives.

+Death

+He was arrested on March 3, 1938 as part of the Great Purge between of 1936 and 1938.
+He was convicted by Military Collegium of the Supreme Court of the USSR on the charges of "participation in a counterrevolutionary officer organization and an anti-Soviet military-fascist conspiracy" He was sentenced to death on March 19, 1939 and was executed on May 8, 1939.
+He is buried in Donskoye Cemetery, Grave 1, a mass grave, with 4259 other named victims.

+On April 11, 1956, by the decision of the Military Collegium of the Supreme Court of the USSR, he was rehabilitated.